What is branded content?

 "Branded content is designed to positively engage social sharing about the brand."

 Branded content is designed to achieve prominent search rankings when someone is searching for the brand.
-Ideally, branded content should rank on the first search results page for a given keyword.
+Ideally, branded content done well should rank on the first search results page for a given keyword.
 Though you shouldn’t count on a particular piece of content achieving a particular rank, the prominence of your target keyword and semantic variations of it encourages higher visibility.